-In 1588 the shipwrights of Chatham prepared the Queen's ships for their ultimate test – to face the might of the Spanish Armada and in March of that year the majority of the fleet set sail under the Lord High Admiral, Lord Howard of Effingham to make the journey west to Plymouth to fight the Spanish fleet.
+In 1588 the shipwrights of Chatham prepared the Queen’s ships for their ultimate test – to face the might of the Spanish Armada and in March of that year the majority of the fleet set sail under the Lord High Admiral, Lord Howard of Effingham, to make the journey west to Plymouth to fight the Spanish fleet.
+Two Chatham built ships, the Merlin and the Sunne, fought in the action against the Armada.

-No buildings of the Tudor dockyard survive today for in 1613 the dockyard moved to its present site and the Tudor yard was redeveloped for the Ordnance Board's facilities at Chatham.
+No buildings of the Tudor dockyard survive today for in 1618 the dockyard moved to the site of the present Historic Dockyard and the Tudor yard was redeveloped as Gun Wharf for the Ordnance Board’s facilities at Chatham.